The Cyclic Sieving Phenomenon and frieze patterns: Frieze Patterns and Dyck Paths

 \begin{remark} It can be convenient to rephrase part (2) of \Cref{def: rotation of an n-gon and shifted Dyck path} without appealing to the lattice path representing $D$.
 Let $D = w_1,\ldots,w_d$ be an $m$-Dyck path and let $k+1$ be the smallest number such that $w_{k+1} = R$.
 Define $h: \{U,R\} \to \mathbb{Z}$ by $h(U) = m$ and $h(R) = -1$, and define the \emph{height sequence} $H_D: [d] \to \mathbb{Z}$ by $H_D(j) = \sum_{i=1}^j h(w_i)$.
 The $m$-ballot property guarantees that $H_D(j) \geq 0$ for all $j \in [d]$.

 Then, the definition of $\tilderot$ can be rephrased by replacing (2) with (2') below: \begin{enumerate} \item[(2')] For each $1 \leq i \leq k-1$, let $p_i'>k$ be the smallest integer such that $H_D(p_i') < mi$.
-Add an entry $U$ at all spots $p_i'+1$ \end{enumerate} The additions in (2') need to be done simultaneously to preserve the indexing.
+Form a length $d+(k-1)$ binary word by placing a $U$ at all positions $p_i' + k-i$ and filling out the remaining positions with the given Dyck word, in the same order. \end{enumerate}

 \end{remark}

 \begin{remark} One might expect that, when $m = 1$, $\rottilde$ coincides with \emph{promotion} on Dyck paths.
 Such an action can be defined by the induced action of promotion on $2 \times n$ Standard Young Tableaux (SYT), and therefore this is another cyclic action on Dyck paths \cite{Haiman}.
 One can quickly check that these actions do not agree in general though.
 For instance, applying promotion in this sense to the 1-Dyck path $UUURRUR$ yields $UURRUURR$ whereas applying $\rottilde$ yields $URURUURR$ and applying $\rottilde^{-1}$ yields $UURUURRR$. \end{remark}